publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schIV/m__us_usc_t49_s30166.md

     (e)  __Records and Making Reports__  __.—__

-    The Secretary of Transportation reasonably may require a manufacturer of a motor vehicle or motor vehicle equipment to keep records, and a manufacturer, distributor, or dealer to make reports, to enable the Secretary to decide whether the manufacturer, distributor, or dealer has complied or is complying with this chapter or a regulation prescribed or order issued under this chapter.
-This subsection does not impose a recordkeeping requirement on a distributor or dealer in addition to those imposed under subsection (f) of this section and [section 30117(b) of this title][/us/usc/t49/s30117/b] or a regulation prescribed or order issued under subsection (f) or section 30117(b).
+    The Secretary of Transportation reasonably may require a manufacturer of a motor vehicle or motor vehicle equipment to keep records, and a manufacturer, distributor, dealer, or rental company to make reports, to enable the Secretary to decide whether the manufacturer, distributor, dealer, or rental company has complied or is complying with this chapter or a regulation prescribed or order issued under this chapter.
+This subsection does not impose a recordkeeping requirement on a distributor dealer, or rental company in addition to those imposed under subsection (f) of this section and [section 30117(b) of this title][/us/usc/t49/s30117/b] or a regulation prescribed or order issued under subsection (f) or section 30117(b).

     (f) __Providing Copies of Communications About Defects and Noncompliance.—__

         (1)  __In general__  __.—__

-        A manufacturer shall give the Secretary of Transportation, and the Secretary shall make available on a publicly accessible Internet website, a true or representative copy of each communication to the manufacturer’s dealers or to owners or purchasers of a motor vehicle or replacement equipment produced by the manufacturer about a defect or noncompliance with a motor vehicle safety standard prescribed under this chapter in a vehicle or equipment that is sold or serviced.
+        A manufacturer shall give the Secretary of Transportation, and the Secretary shall make available on a publicly accessible Internet website, a true or representative copy of each communication to the manufacturer’s dealers, rental companies, or other owners or purchasers of a motor vehicle or replacement equipment produced by the manufacturer about a defect or noncompliance with a motor vehicle safety standard prescribed under this chapter in a vehicle or equipment that is sold or serviced.

         (2)  __Index__  __.—__